 Ronald K. Chen

-Acting Dean, Clinical Professor of Law, and Judge Leonard I. Garth Scholar
+Dean, Distinguished Professor of Law, and Judge Leonard I. Garth Scholar

 Dean Chen returned to the law school in January 2010 after serving for four years as the first Public Advocate of New Jersey in 13 years when the Department of the Public Advocate was restored in 2006.
 As a member of Governor Corzine’s Cabinet, he was charged with providing advocacy for a number of specific constituencies, including elder citizens, persons with disabilities, mental health services’ consumers, and ratepayers, and was generally given standing to represent the public interest in legal proceedings.
 His areas of focus included eminent domain reform, voters’ rights, affordable housing, childhood lead poisoning prevention, deinstitutionalization of persons with developmental disabilities and mental health services’ consumers, and affordable energy for ratepayers.
 As Public Advocate, he was named chair of the Governor’s Blue Ribbon Advisory Panel on Immigrant Policy, which was charged with making recommendations on how state government can best assist immigrants to integrate into the New Jersey community.

 Prior to becoming the Public Advocate, Dean Chen was the Associate Dean for Academic Affairs at the law school, with responsibility for overall academic and curricular operations and policy.
 He has also served as Acting Director of the Minority Student Program.
 Through all these jobs, he maintained a busy schedule as a law professor, teaching Contracts, Federal Courts, Mass Media Law and Church-State Relations.
 In addition, Dean Chen has appeared numerous times in state and federal court litigating civil rights, civil liberties and constitutional law cases.
 He currently continues this work through the Constitutional Rights Clinic.